The Impact of Batch Learning in Stochastic Linear Bandits: Abstract

 \section{Abstract}

 We consider a special case of bandit problems, named batched bandits, in which an agent observes batches of responses over a certain time period.
-Unlike previous work, we consider a practically relevant batch-centric scenario of batch learning.
+Unlike previous work, we consider a more practically relevant batch-centric scenario of batch learning.
 That is to say, we provide a policy-agnostic regret analysis and demonstrate upper and lower bounds for the regret of a candidate policy.
-Our main theoretical results show that the impact of batch learning can be measured proportional to the regret of online behavior.
-Primarily, we study two settings of the problem: instance-independent and instance-dependent.
-While the upper bound is the same for both settings, the worst-case lower bound is more comprehensive in the former case and more accurate in the latter one.
+Our main theoretical results show that the impact of batch learning is a multiplicative factor of batch size relative to the regret of online behavior.
+Primarily, we study two settings of the stochastic linear bandits: bandits with finitely and infinitely many arms.
+While the regret bounds are the same for both settings, the former setting results hold under milder assumptions.
 Also, we provide a more robust result for the 2-armed bandit problem as an important insight.
-Finally, we demonstrate the consistency of theoretical results by conducting empirical experiments and reflect on the optimal batch size choice.
+Finally, we demonstrate the consistency of theoretical results by conducting empirical experiments and reflect on optimal batch size choice.